 For one thing, divorce has been found to be “contagious”—meaning the more our friends and family divorce, the more likely we are to divorce as well.
-Consider how empowering it would be for couples to be surrounded by married couples rather than divorced couples.
-Consider how empowering it would be if we heard regularly from couples who’ve been married for eons, rather than hear weekly about yet another divorce.
+Consider how empowering it would be if couples were surrounded by other married couples.
+Consider how empowering it would be if we heard regularly from couples who’ve been married for eons, rather than hearing weekly about yet another divorce.

 The more obvious reason divorce is our business is children.
 We give lip service to the idea that children are “resilient,” but in fact children of divorce suffer long into adulthood.
 And the effects of their suffering are far-reaching, notes one courageous man named Ryan.

 “Based on my personal experience, and what I’ve observed knowing dozens of people with divorced parents, it is my belief there is no divorce that does not severely damage a child and set them back for their entire life.
 Some divorces are necessary, as in cases of abuse or addiction problems.
 Some children of divorced parents will appear to survive or thrive.
 But children of divorce are much less likely to reach their full potential because they spend so many years and so much energy trying to climb out of the hole they start in.”

 To ignore the magnitude of divorce is cowardly.
 It says, “That ship has sailed; there’s nothing we can do.”
 But in fact there are things we can do.
 We can teach people early on what they need to know about love, sex, marriage and divorce so they’re better prepared for the future.

 “Offering relationship education when young people begin to form relational values and plans, such as during the adolescent years, may be an appropriate time to emphasize the characteristics of individuals that are associated with relationship literacy and marital satisfaction,” writes Stephen Duncan.